WhileTrueDoNothing/programming-summative-quiz/README.md

 [insert some stuff here about breaking down functions and adding the user class once I do that]

-[MAKE FLOWCHARTS FOR SOME COMPLICATED FUNCTIONS]
+[MAKE FLOWCHARTS FOR SOME KEY FUNCTIONS]
 ## Development